 Another benefit of BigBelly’s solar powered bins according to Downtown Alliance is that the latter help a city realize its dream of becoming technologically and functionally smarter without adding unnecessary infrastructure like poles, towers and unsightly wires.

 The location of these Wi-Fi enabled bins on the streets also offers stronger Wi-Fi signals to customers while making it easy to operate and maintain the bins, as well as rectify issues on a real time basis.
 Their smell and leak proof design also makes it easier for individuals to linger around them for hours on end without worrying about the smell or dirt.
+Also you can check wireless and wifi assessment by Hummingbird Networks to get the best network anywhere anytime.

 Further plans for BigBelly